muppet9010/Factorio-ColonelWill/README.md

 Escape Pod v1
 -----------

-- Adds multiple expensive escape pod part technologys to unlock the Escape Pod.
-Starts with 4 core technologoes totalling 20k pots.
+- Adds multiple expensive escape pod part technology to unlock the Escape Pod.
+Starts with 4 core technologies totalling 20k pots.
 - Adds a command to increase the number of additional escape pod shiny part (1k pot) technologies that must be researched to unlock the escape pod recipe: escape_pod_add_level [NUMBER OF LEVELS]
 - Adds an escape pod that can only be used in a rocket and lets you ride in it.
 Costs the same as a satellite.
 Must be unlocked through research.
 - Win condition is only when an escape pod is launched in a rocket.